mongodb/docs/source/includes/fact-free-monitoring-deprecation-warning.rst

      - :ref:`Performance Advisor <performance-advisor>`
      - :ref:`Real-Time Performance Panel <real-time-metrics-status-tab>`

-     Get $100 in Atlas credits by applying the code ``FREE-MONITORING-100``.
-Limited to the first 300 users.

    - **Deploy a MongoDB Atlas free cluster**.
 A free Atlas cluster includes basic monitoring and alerting capabilities.
 After you :atlas:`create a free cluster